alelouis/alelouis.github.io.old/_posts/2017-11-12-latent-space-interpolations.md

 ### 2D Latent Space on MNIST VAE

 Humans are very limited (yes), one reason why is that we can't visually conceptualize objects in more than 3 dimensions.
 The good news is that we have a tool to understand hidden behavior even if we can't *see* it, it's called **maths** (sorry).
 But for now let's stick to our comfort zone.
 We will sneak peek into a 2-dimensional latent space from a VAE trained on MNIST samples.
 As explained previously, we can generate latent vector by sampling from our prior $$P(z) \sim \mathcal{N}(\textbf{0}, I)$$.
 Sampling from this distribution gives us random samples belonging to the 2D plane with many samples being generated near the mean $$[0,0]$$.
-If we want to explore the latent space smoothly we can ignore gaussian sampling for a moment and follow a continuous path on the 2D plane where our prior has high probability.
+If we want to explore the latent space smoothly we can ignore Gaussian sampling for a moment and follow a continuous path on the 2D plane where our prior has high probability.
 The first idea we can get is to decode latent vectors belonging to a centered grid in latent space.
 In Python / PyTorch we could decode each grid point (latent vector) and display each output and the 2D plane.

 ```python
 for i in x: